SiewLinYap/SiewLinYap.github.io/_portfolio/Project2_analysis_on_SAT_test.md

 ![image]({{ site.baseurl }}/{{ page.img }})

-## Exploratory Data Analysis (EDA) on SAT scores

----

 Exploratory data analysis is an important and essential part of any data science project.
 It helps to prepare, process and visualize the data for better preliminary judgement.
-A high quality and comprehensive EDA eases the modeling and lead to a more reliable and conclusive outcomes.
+A high quality and comprehensive EDA eases the modeling and leads to a more reliable and conclusive outcomes.

-In this aspect, a set of SAT scores by state was used to practise various EDA techniques and attempt to use different plots to assist the understanding of the dataset and visualize them to gain insights and draw conclusions.
+This project is therefore focusing solely on EDA and utilizes various techniques to present the data and its related analysis.
+A set of SAT scores by state was used to practise various EDA techniques and attempt to use different plots to assist the understanding of the dataset and visualize them to gain insights and draw conclusions.